 Pooling—sometimes referred to as batch or pool testing or pooled testing—means combining respiratory samples from several people and conducting one laboratory test on the combined pool of samples to detect SARS-CoV-2, the virus that causes COVID-19.
-Learn about the test provider we are using.

 Batch/pool testing provides for protection of personally identifiable information for each individual.
 If further confirmatory testing is required, every individual’s information will be protected throughout the process, including during contact tracing as we work to minimize the spread.

 If a batch comes back positive

 Secondary Students: Each individual in a classroom with a positive batch result will quarantine until they have tested COVID negative or have completed their quarantine.

 Elementary Students: The students in the classroom will be quarantined for 14 days unless the batch contains samples from two classrooms.
 In that case, if all students in one of the classrooms can show a negative confirmatory test, that classroom will not need to quarantine for the entire 14 day period (and can return on the day following the last confirmatory test verification).